sammothxc/fierowiki/home.md

 {.is-info}

 Things you'll find here:
+- [Archived Websites:](/archived-websites) Archived websites of all kinds; anything with information on the Fiero

-- Technical Information – Repair data, service manuals, and restoration resources
+- Technical Information: Repair data, service manuals, and restoration resources

-- Guides & Tutorials – Community-written repair, modification, and restoration tips
+- Guides & Tutorials: Community-written repair, modification, and restoration tips

-- History & Archives – Articles and references on the Fiero’s design and legacy
+- History & Archives: Articles and references on the Fiero’s design and legacy

-- Media & Galleries – Photos, brochures, and promotional material
+- Media & Galleries: Photos, brochures, and promotional material

-- Documents & PDFs – Scanned manuals, spec sheets, and historical documents
+- Documents & PDFs: Scanned manuals, spec sheets, and historical documents

 Want to help expand these sections?
 See the [Contributing section](/home#contributing).